AnshuMohanan/Automatic-Crack-Detection-System-/ESP DATA TRANSFER/README.md

 # Automatic Crack Detection System (ACDS) - Data Logger

 This repository contains the source code for the data acquisition and transmission unit of the Automatic Crack Detection System (ACDS).
-This firmware is designed for an ESP8266 microcontroller and is responsible for reading sensor data, logging it to an SD card, and transmitting it to an MQTT server for further analysis.
+This firmware is designed for an ESP8266 microcontroller and is responsible for reading sensor data, logging it to an SD card, and transmitting it to an MQTT server then to pc.

 The system is built to be robust, featuring a smart Wi-Fi manager that can store multiple network credentials and an offline-first data logging approach to prevent data loss.